Black Country Urban Forest: Development

-The successful project, “Treeways”, focused on transport corridors in the area, and acted as a pilot.
+The project, “Treeways”, focused on transport corridors in the area, and acted as a pilot.
 The four voluntary sector principals in this project – National Urban Forestry Unit (NUFU), Wildlife Trust for Birmingham and the Black Country, British Trust for Conservation Volunteers (BTCV) and Groundwork Black Country.
 They went on to work closely with the four local authorities to propose the ambitious Millennium programme.
 Despite setbacks, and problems with achieving all the projected outputs, the project was essentially successful, and the concept of the BCUF continues.

 As well as tree planting and woodland management, woodland based businesses were supported, events and activities organised to engage local communities and studies of the area's biodiversity were carried out.

 The Millennium Forest project was funded by the UK's Millennium Fund, matched by regeneration funding from the UK government and Europe, grants from the Forestry Commission and many other sources.
 The total cost was over £7 million.

-A similar and wider project was started in 2006/7, the £50m Black Country Urban Park.

 Responsibility for the Black Country Urban Forest is now shared between Groundwork Black Country and the landowners, each of whom entered into a 99-year deed of dedication, a legal agreement with the Millennium Commission.